dummyjenil/Automate-GPT/README.md

-# ChatGPTAutomation
+# Automate-GPT

-`ChatGPTAutomation` is a Python library that allows users to automate interactions with ChatGPT through a web driver.
+`Automate-GPT` is a Python library that allows users to automate interactions with ChatGPT through a web driver.
 This library simplifies the process of sending prompts to ChatGPT and receiving responses in an automated manner.

 ---